 Are you eligible for a FAB camp?

 If your child is aged up to 19 years old and has suffered the loss of a loved one who was serving in the Armed Forces, then you may be eligible for a FAB camp.
 By loved one we mean a parent, a step-parent, a legal guardian, a carer or a sibling.
 We aim to be as flexible and inclusive as possible providing activity breaks to our families based on the need of children.
-If you are unsure if you are eligible for a camp please contact our Families Lead – Rae Burns – via [email protected]

 Support during your break – ‘Fireside Introductions’

 All families will be supported through our MOD volunteer scheme, and you will also have access to a bereavement counsellor throughout your stay.
 The FAB camps are not intended as bereavement holidays, but we recognise that families may need some support during the week even if it is just someone friendly to talk to.
 Following some great feedback from the 2019 camp in Osmington Bay, we will continue to have our ‘fireside introductions’ where we remember our loved ones and light a candle in their memory.

 All FAB Camp locations are different – offering different activities at each site.
 Families are free to pick and choose which activities they want to take part in, but we will encourage you to join in wherever possible, so that you get the most out of your experience.
 Ultimately this is your family’s holiday, you are under no obligation to take part in everything, so please join in as and when you want to.
 We always have a ‘day off’ in the week, and can help you organise your own activities or day trips if you need.
 As activities are finalised, we will provide you with a suggesting packing list.
 You won’t need any specialist equipment but ask that you bring at least one pair of shoes with closed toes (e.g. wet shoes or trainers) and clothes where you don’t mind getting dirty/wet.
 We will provide at least one FAB T Shirt for each of your family.